 The All Ships Call function allows contact to be established with other vessel stations without having their ID in the individual calling directory.

-Also, priority for the call can be designated as Urgency, Safety or Routine.
+Also, priority for the call can be designated as Urgency or Safety.

-URGENCY Call: This type of call is used when a vessel may not truly be in distress, but have a potential problem that may lead to a distress situation (PAN, PAN,Call Type).
+URGENCY Call: This type of call is used when a vessel may not truly be in distress, but have a potential problem that may lead to a distress situation.
+This call is the same as saying PAN PAN